 Eat an Authentic Cheesesteak

-One thing you must do when you are visiting Philadelphia is indulge in an authentic Philly Cheesesteak sandwich.
+While visiting Philadelphia, you must indulge in an authentic Philly Cheesesteak sandwich.
 This culinary masterpiece is made from shaved ribeye sauteed with onions and bell peppers served on a soft hoagie roll.

 The title of the “Best Cheesesteak” is hotly contested.
 There are a ton of options all over the city, and each one boasts that it’s the best.
 Ultimately, each person must judge for themselves which they prefer.